250908-NET/HarveyS/Project1/README.md

 ## How to use

-You can search for any type of object, list their information, and find out which system and object they orbit.
+You can search for any type of object, list their information, and find out which system and object they orbit so you can plan out your vacation!

-This application lets you find celestial objects within specifications by their size, length of year(if a planet), date discovered, and other statistics, to plan your vacation of course